-Professional harpist and ISM Information and Advice Officer, Anna Wynne, offers guidance on contracts as restrictions begin to lift.
+Professional harpist and ISM Information and Advice Officer, Anna Wynne, offers guidance for performers on playing at weddings.

 Please note, this blog is for information only and does not constitute legal advice.

-ISM members can contact [email protected] if you require any further help or information about how to structure your contracts for maximum protection, or if you would like us to review a contract you have been offered.
+Please contact us at [email protected] if you require any further help or information about how to structure your contracts for maximum protection, or if you would like us to review a contract you have been offered.